 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

 I Timothy 5:22-6:11 is from a Letter that is one of a group of three (the others are II Timothy and Titus) called the Pastoral Epistles.
 They are meant to guide a young man in leading his flock, and to warn him about problems he will face in the Church.

 In the first few verses of the passage we see uncompromising instruction followed immediately by compassionate concern.
 Timothy is admonished not to be hasty in the "laying on of hands", which may have to do with ordination or with the reinstatement into the Church's sacramental life of people who have repented of sin.
 In either case, it is a serious responsibility calling for sound judgment and careful deliberation.
 The words are sober and forceful.

 But in the very next verse, the words become almost motherly in tone: "No longer drink only water, but use a little wine for the sake of your stomach and your frequent ailments."
 This is an unabashedly personal, loving expression of care for another "worker in Christ's vineyard."
 The early followers of Our Lord understood the difficulties and demands of leadership, as well as the stress and anxiety it could cause.
-They were, with few exceptions, supportive of each other and ready to help, to advise, and to encourage.
+With few exceptions they were supportive of each other and ready to help, advise, and encourage.